abde0103/Project-graphtransformer/README.md

-# Graph Transformer Architecture
+# I. Updates and experiments : Graph Transformer Architecture
-## 1. Updates and experiments

 For graph transformers described below, we tested (cf presentation.pdf) :
 - Generation of SBM datasets using different intra-communities and inter-communities densities.